 The Federal Reserve has also provided instruction for completing Program legal forms and agreements (see here).
 The Federal Reserve has provided example templates of the Program documentation that must be uploaded into the Main Street Portal.
-These templates have been filled to show how they would be completed for a hypothetical company (Hypo123 Company, Inc.) involved in a New Loan Facility 5-year loan in a Bilateral Facility.
+These templates have been filled to show how they would be completed for a New Loan Facility loan made by a single lender to a single borrower (Hypo123 Company, Inc.):

-- Example Assignment Executed-in-Blank for Hypo123 Company, Inc. (see here) - Example Co-Lender Agreement Transaction-Specific Terms for Hypo123 Company, Inc. (see here)
+- Example Assignment Executed-in-Blank for Hypo123 Company, Inc. (see here) - Example Co-Lender Agreement Transaction-Specific Terms for Hypo123 Company, Inc. (see here) - Example Borrower Certifications and Covenants for Hypo123 Company, Inc. (see here) - Example of fields that are auto-populated into the Loan Participation Agreement, Servicing Agreement, and Lender Transaction Specific Certifications and Covenants via the Main Street Portal for Hypo123 Company, Inc. (see here)